-Aged 56, is the Senior Advisor to the Board of Directors of both the Company and BOCHK which is a non-executive position.
-Mr. Neoh has been the Chief Advisor to the China Securities Regulatory Commission since September 1998.
-Mr. Neoh was the Chairman of the Hong Kong Securities and Futures Commission from 1995 to 1998 and of the Technical Committee of the International Organisation of Securities Commissions from 1996 to 1998.
-From 1991 to 1994, Mr. Neoh was a member of the Hong Kong Stock Exchange Council and its Listing Committee.
-Mr. Neoh was appointed Queen's Counsel (now retitled Senior Counsel) in April 1990.
-Mr. Neoh was a Visiting Scholar at the Harvard Law School from 1990 to 1991 and for the Spring semester of the academic year 2001/2002, he was the Visiting Professor from Practice at the Harvard Law School.
+Aged 56.
+Senior Advisor to the Board of Directors of the Company and BOCHK, a non-executive position.
+Chief Advisor to the China Securities Regulatory Commission since September 1998.
+Chairman of Hong Kong Securities and Futures Commission from 1995 to 1998.
+Chairman of Technical Committee of the International Organisation of Securities Commissions from 1996 to 1998.
+Member of the Hong Kong Stock Exchange Council and its Listing Committee from 1991 to 1994.
+Queen's Counsel (now retitled Senior Counsel) since 1990.
+Formerly a Visiting Scholar and Visiting Professor from Practice at the Harvard Law School.